driskell/log-courier/docs/log-carver/Configuration.md

 Enables sending of Log Carver's internal log to syslog.
 May be used in conjunction with `log stdout` and `log file`.

 *This option is ignored by Windows builds.*

+### `maximum event age`

+Duration.
+Optional.
+Default: "90d"
+Since 2.13.0

+The maximum age of an event's `@timestamp` field, calculated from the moment the event finishes processing.
+Events with a `@timestamp` older than this are dropped and are never sent to the endpoint.

+This protects the storage backend from events whose timestamps failed to parse or were misinterpreted, which would otherwise create indices or partitions far in the past, and prevents a misconfigured client replaying a very old backlog of logs from being stored.

+The check is performed after all processing has completed, so any [`date`](actions/Date.md) action has already had the opportunity to set the `@timestamp` field.

+Set to `0` to disable the check and accept events of any age.

+Dropped events are counted in the REST API at `processor/status` as `droppedTooOldEvents`.
+See the [Administration Utility](../AdministrationUtility.md) for details.

+### `maximum future event age`

+Duration.
+Optional.
+Default: "1d"
+Since 2.13.0

+The maximum amount of time into the future an event's `@timestamp` field may be, calculated from the moment the event finishes processing.
+Events with a `@timestamp` further into the future than this are dropped and are never sent to the endpoint.

+Timestamps in the future are usually the result of clock skew on the shipping host, or of a timestamp being parsed with the wrong timezone.
+The default of one day tolerates timezone mistakes and minor clock drift whilst still rejecting events that would create indices or partitions far into the future.

+Set to `0` to disable the check and accept events with any future timestamp.

+Dropped events are counted in the REST API at `processor/status` as `droppedFutureEvents`.
+See the [Administration Utility](../AdministrationUtility.md) for details.

 ### `persist directory`